Isaiah 14 – Babylon and Lucifer

 For the Lord will have mercy on Jacob, and will still choose Israel, and settle them in their own land.
 The strangers will be joined with them, and they will cling to the house of Jacob.
 Then people will take them and bring them to their place, and the house of Israel will possess them for servants and maids in the land of the Lord; they will take them captive whose captives they were, and rule over their oppressors.

 a.
-Isaiah 13 ended with the desolation and gloom that would come upon Babylon.
-Since Babylon was Judah’s great enemy, any judgment on Babylon was an expression of mercy on Israel.
-So, Isaiah follows the pronouncement of judgment on Babylon with the Lord will have mercy on Jacob, and will still choose Israel.
+For the Lord will have mercy on Jacob: Isaiah 13 ended with the desolation and gloom that would come upon Babylon.
+Since Babylon was Judah’s great enemy, any judgment on Babylon was an expression of mercy to Israel.
+So, Isaiah followed the pronouncement of judgment on Babylon with the Lord will have mercy on Jacob, and will still choose Israel.

 i.
-Will still choose Israel: Sometimes we feel that God chose us, but if He had to choose again, He would change His choice!
-We almost feel that God is “stuck” with us now, and would choose differently if He could.
-Here, the Lord reminds His children that He does still choose us, and would choose us all over again!
+Will still choose Israel: Sometimes we feel that God chose us, but if He had to choose again, God would change His choice!
+We almost feel that God is “stuck” with us now and would choose differently if He could.
+Here, the Lord reminds His children that He does still choose us and would choose us all over again.

 b.
-The promise of restoration to their own land was also important (and settle them in their own land).
-The Babylonians had forcibly exiled most of the population of Judah, so the promise of return was precious.
+And settle them in their own land: The promise of restoration to their own land was also important.
+The Babylonians had forcibly exiled most of the population of Judah, so the promise of return to their own land was precious.

 i.
 “This promise had a measure of fulfillment when Israel was brought back from Babylon; and still is it true that, when God’s people come to their worst, there is always something better before them.
 On the other hand, it is equally sure that, when sinners come to their best, there is always something terrible awaiting them.”
 (Spurgeon)

 c.
-The invitation to Gentiles was precious (The strangers will be joined with them).
+The strangers will be joined with them: The invitation to Gentiles was precious.
 The regathered and restored Israel would invite Gentiles to receive the goodness of God with them.

 d.
-They will take them captive whose captives they were, and rule over their oppressors: In inviting the strangers to come and be joined with them, Israel eliminates their enemies.
-The ultimate way to conquer an enemy is to make them your friend!
+They will take them captive whose captives they were, and rule over their oppressors: In inviting the strangers to come and be joined with them, Israel would eliminate their enemies.
+The ultimate way to conquer an enemy is to make them your friend.

 2. (3-8) The joy of the earth at the fall of the king of Babylon.